-What expected outputs have been achieved thus far?
-Degree of achievemer vis a vis expecte outcome indicators Document analysis Site Visits Interviews To what extent have the expected outcomes and objectives of the project been achieved thus far?
-What have the products, such as studies, policy recommendations, dissemination campaigns, etc., affected [keeping in mind that this is a midterm review and several if not many products are still in the implementation or planning process] Was the project effective in Project outcomes Document acquiring a policy guidance for future developments in the field of livelihoods, Climate Change and sustainable environment management in the project districts?
-How is the Project addressing fragmentation of environment management policies, and institutional scattering considering this fragmentation?
-How is the Project contributing to avoiding fragmentation across policies and cross-cutting mandates?
-What other partners can be involved in the Project in a meaningful way to streamline the issue and by- Norms, polic debated, adopted Stakeholders interviews pass or address the institutional and policy fragmentation of the environment and climate change in the project districts?
-How well has the project involved and empowered communities to implement management strategies as they relate to environment and climate change in the project districts?
-How has the project incorporated gender issues as the relate to environment and climate change in the project districts? and indirect) beneficiaries in project development and implementation Incorporation of gender dimension Analysis of participation by stakeholders (communities, civil society, direct and indirect beneficiaries, etc.). and outcomes Interviews Site visits Effect of project aspects implemented at sites What is causing delays in implementation and delivery of outputs of the Project?
+, adequate project management arrangements in place at project entry?
+Are the stated assumptions and risks logical and robust? national stakeholders with respect to adequacy of project design and implementation to national realities and existing capacities Coherence UNDP and GCF operational programming relevant stakeholders UNDAF, UNDP/GCF Programming statements Interviews Document analysis Effectiveness: Progress Towar of the project been achieved the nt have the expected ou tcomes and objectives What expected outputs have been achieved thus far?
+Degree of achievement vis a vis expected outcome indicators Document analysis Site Visits Interviews To what extent have the expected outcomes and objectives of the project been achieved thus far?
+What have the products, such as studies, policy recommendations, dissemination campaigns, etc., affected [keeping in mind that this is a midterm review and several if not many products are still in the implementation or planning process]

+Was the project effective in Project outcomes Document

+acquiring a policy analysis

+guidance for future Norms, polic

+developments in the field debated, adopted Stakeholders

+of livelihoods, Climate interviews

+Change and sustainable

+environment management

+in the project districts?

+How is the Project

+addressing fragmentation

+of environment

+management policies, and

+institutional scattering

+considering this

+fragmentation?

+How is the Project

+contributing to avoiding

+fragmentation across

+policies and cross-cutting

+mandates?

+What other partners can be

+involved in the Project in a

+meaningful way to

+streamline the issue and by-

+pass or address the

+institutional and policy

+fragmentation of the

+environment and climate

+change in the project

+districts?

+How well has the project Involvement of (direct Project outputs Interviews

+- " , and outcomes THE VIEWS

+involved and empowered , and the second and outcomes Site visits

+communities to implement Site visits

+management strategies as project development

+they relate to environment

+and climate change in the Incorporation of gender

+project districts? dimension

+How has the project

+incorporated gender issues

+as the relate to environment and climate change in the project districts?
+Analysis of participation by stakeholders (communities, civil society, direct and indirect beneficiaries, etc.).
+Effect of project aspects implemented at sites What is causing delays in implementation and delivery of outputs of the Project?
 Discrepancies between expected outputs/outcome by the time of Interim and actual achievements documents, achievement indicators Document analysis (minutes of meetings specially) Site visits observation In what outputs?
 Where are the implementation 'bottlenecks'?
 How can these issues be solved?
 What changes need to be implemented?
-Stakeholder interviews

-Partnerships for implementation Working relationship between PMU, UNDP, and other strategic partners as well as donors Findings in project documents (PIRs, minutes of meetings) Indications in interviews Document analysis Stakeholder interviews In what ways are long-term emerging effects to the project foreseen?
-Level of coherence between project expected results and project design internal logic Government of India, Project team, UNDP Interviews Were the relevant representatives from government and civil society involved in project implementation, including as part of the project Level of coherence between project design and project implementation approach Role of committees in guidance Harness effectiveness by analysing how project's results were met vis-à-vis intended outcomes or objectives Draw lessons learned/good practices from the implementation and achievement of results relevant stakeholders Document analysis
+Stakeholder interviews Partnerships for implementation Working relationship between PMU, UNDP, and other strategic partners as well as donors Findings in project documents (PIRs, minutes of meetings) Indications in interviews Document analysis Stakeholder interviews In what ways are long-term emerging effects to the project foreseen?
+Level of coherence between project expected results and project design internal logic Government of India, Project team, UNDP Interviews

+Were the relevant Level of coherence Project partners and Document analysis

+representatives from between project design relevant stakeholders

+government and civil and project

+society involved in project implementation

+implementation, including approach

+as part of the project Role of committees in

+guidance

+Harness effectiveness

+by analysing how

+project's results were

+met vis-à-vis

+intended outcomes or

+objectives

+Draw lessons

+learned/good practices

+from the

+implementation and

+achievement of results